spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Select the VirtualBox VM you created and click **Start** to turn it on.
 The VM will boot and get an IP address from the bridged network of the host machine.
 This address should be on the same subnet as the host machine.

-After a few minutes, the VM screen displays an IP address and it registers automatically in Palette as an Edge host using the provided Palette registration token.
+After a few minutes, the VM screen displays an IP address and registers automatically in Palette as an Edge host using the provided Palette registration token.

 ![A screenshot of the Edge host.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_edge-host.webp)